 I can’t help but notice, many of your head shots have a different look to them than most run of the mill head shots I see around town.
 In addition to classic “headshots”, I see that some of your work has an “editorial” or “magazine” look.
 It’s as if some of your images are about the photo itself, rather than just concentrating on the person in them.
 Why is that?

 Believe it or not, the headshot is more than just about the person in the photo.
 It’s about the entire shot.
 Casting directors are more likely to stop on a cool shot and then notice the actor.
 The shot itself will catch their eye first.
 That is why when you shoot with a photographer that always uses the same set up, light and backgrounds, the headshots feel tired even though the actor might be great.
 I am setting up a scene, finding and shaping the light, then putting you in it.
 Then I will direct you.
 We are making a film.
 With one frame.
 I believe this is why many of my clients have booked so many gigs from my head-shots.
 I know what the people who will be booking you are looking for because I have been on that side of the camera.
 My goal is to get you in the door with a killer photo.
 The right photo, specific to your needs.
 The rest is up to you.
-Also, my work has been published in the Wall Street Journal, Forbes, The LA Times and Los Angeles Magazine, as well as in several books.
+Also, my work has been published in the The Wall Street Journal, Forbes, Seventeen, Fast Company, The LA Times and Los Angeles Magazine, and in several books.
 My work looks like it came out of a magazine because it did.